mikhailklassen/report_generator/README.md

-# report_generator
+# Report Generator

-Generates PDF report from Python code and HTML/CSS
+Generates PDF report from Python code and HTML/CSS.
+Based on the extremely helpful [tutorial](http://pbpython.com/pdf-reports.html) by Chris Moffitt at Practice Business Python.